solid/authorization-panel/proposals/evaluation/uc-1-consent.md

 decisions, her trusted authorization application stores a record of them, adjusts permissions, and provide FinanceInsight with a record of what it can access.

+## Extending to the Web of Services

+Satisfied with FinanceInsight's capabilities, Alice wants to allow the App to follow links from the data on her pod, to data about transaction she is involved in located across the web.
+For example she has links to her Bank statements, to receipts from shops she visited, and bills from electricity, water and other services providers.
+These remote spaces are protected to only allow her access - in addition of course to the service provider.

+The online bills are very interesting as they often have links to rich metadata about the products she bought that go beyond the sum total shown on her credit card bill.
+The receipts provide links to the product ontology, supply chain history, notification of updates or problems with the product and links to communicate directly with the producer.

+Even though Alice is happy with FinanceInsight being able to read such data, she wants to limit the Apps ability to participate in any transactions on those web sites.
+The App should be able to Read but not write, unless given explicit personal permission by Alice.